ndtran/time2code/02-time2code-telegramBot-telegraf/README.md

 # INFO

-## What we did to install dependecy
+## What we did to install dependency

 ```
 $ npm init